Connections Guide

 Overview

-Whether you're new to Connections or looking to improve your win rate, this guide covers everything from basic category recognition to advanced purple-group strategies that separate casual players from daily winners.
+These Connections tips will help whether you're new to the game or looking to improve your win rate.
+Our Connections tips guide covers everything from basic category recognition to advanced purple-group strategies that separate casual players from daily winners.

 Key Strategies